 (Though this might seem like a cop-out, no one can do a decent job of teaching nunchakujutsu without blatantly plagiarizing these books.)

 Tips on selecting nunchaku

 Many different nunchaku styles are commercially available, and even an unskilled craftsman could easily make them at home.
 There are no real requirements for size, composition, or linkage; these are largely determined by personal preference.

 Nunchaku are joined by rope or chain.
 From our experience, most practicing martial artists prefer the feeling of the rope-linked nunchaku over the chain-linked kind -- but again, this is a personal preference.
-The rope can be made from synthetic or natural fibers, or even braided hair; it makes no difference.
+The rope can be made from synthetic or natural fibers, or even braided hair; the material choice makes no difference.
 A longer linkage increases the weapon’s range, but also makes the weapon harder to control.
 Likewise, you cannot perform locks and strangleholds if the linkage is too short.
 Martial artists have empirically determined that the optimized linkage is one fist-width in length.

 The handles are typically 12” (~30.5 cm), but they can be any length.
 We recommend using slightly longer nunchaku (14”, ~ 35.5 cm), since they are easier to catch.
 Hardwoods, like oak or cherry offer the best balance between speed and energy transfer.
 Heaver (e.g., metal or weighted) nunchaku strike like hammers, but they are harder to start, stop, or change direction.
 Lighter (e.g., plastic or rattan) nunchaku are faster, but they may not be able to cause the skeletal trauma needed to incapacitate an opponent.
 For this reason, the hollow-plastic foam-covered “safety” nunchaku are intrinsically dangerous, since they teach a false notion of what nunchaku use feels like.